MicroEJ/docs/Tutorials/tutorialTracesInApplication.rst

 -  There is one instance of ``LogManager`` by application that manages the hierarchy of loggers.
 -  Find or create ``Logger`` objects using the method ``Logger.getLogger(String ID)``.
 If a logger has already been created with the same name, this logger is returned, otherwise a new logger is created.
 -  Each ``Logger`` created with this method is registered in the ``LoggerManager`` and can be retrieved using its String ``ID``.
--  You can associate a minimum level to this ``Logger`` so that only messages that have at least this level are logged.
+-  A minimum level can be set to a ``Logger`` so that only messages that have at least this level are logged.
 The standard levels are listed in the class ``java.util.logging.Level``.
 -  The ``Logger`` API provides multiple methods for logging:
     -  ``log(...)`` methods, that send a ``LogRecord`` with the level argument to the registered ``Handler`` instances.
     -  Log level-specific methods, like ``severe(String msg)``, that call the aforementioned ``log(...)`` method with correct level argument.